Workflow

 • ECTS: European Credit Transfer System based on student workload.
 The workload calculation in the course syllabus must be realistic.

 Why Are We Doing This?
-"You must do what you promise."
 Consistency between the course information package on the website and the practice in the classroom (Bologna Compliance) is the basis of reliability.
 Also, student participation in the process (Representative election) is required by Criterion 9.

 3